edswafford/RacingSimFFBTuner/docs/myChanges/lintingRulesReviewed.md

 Closing curly brackets should not be preceded by blank lines to maintain consistent code formatting and improve readability.

+### **SA1202**: Public members should come before private members
+**Rationale:** IDesign is agnostic; rule improves consistency and discoverability.

+Within each element type (fields, properties, methods), public members should appear before private members.
+This improves code discoverability by showing the public API first.
+IDesign specifies element type ordering (members → properties → constructors → methods) but is agnostic about public/private ordering within each type.

+### **SA1413**: Use trailing comma in multi-line initializers
+**Rationale:** Improves git diff readability and makes adding new items easier.

+Multi-line initializers (arrays, object initializers, collection initializers) should include a trailing comma after the last element.
+This produces cleaner git diffs when adding new items and maintains consistent formatting.

 ### **SA1518**: File is required to end with a single newline character
 **Rationale:** Widely accepted standard (POSIX/Unix convention).